Jekillokda/Passkeeper/README.md

-It's just my coursework on C++ which contains passwords, save them from browser and do autofilling
+It's just my coursework on C++ using Qt which contains passwords with encoding, importing and exporting